 How To Make Sweet Potato Curry Soup

-1. Heat a large saucepan on medium heat, add the palm oil.
+1. Heat a large saucepan on medium heat, and add the palm oil.

 2. When it’s a bit warm, add your chopped garlic, ginger, onions, pepper, and salt.